Extraterrestrial life

-Extraterrestrial life, colloquially referred to as alien life, is life that may occur outside of Earth and which did not originate on Earth.
-No extraterrestrial life has yet been conclusively detected, although efforts are underway.
-Such life might range from simple forms like prokaryotes to intelligent beings, possibly bringing forth civilizations that might be far more advanced than humankind.
+Extraterrestrial life, or alien life (colloquially, aliens), is life that originates from another world rather than on Earth.
+No extraterrestrial life has yet been scientifically or conclusively detected.
+Such life might range from simple forms such as prokaryotes to intelligent beings, possibly bringing forth civilizations that might be far more, or far less, advanced than humans.
 The Drake equation speculates about the existence of sapient life elsewhere in the universe.
 The science of extraterrestrial life is known as astrobiology.